DmitarHub/Rules-of-Survival/README.md

 - mkdir -p bin or (Windows CMD) mkdir bin
 4. Move files from res folder
 - cp -r res/. bin/
+5. Change to source folder
+- cd src
+- dir /s /b *.java > sources.txt
-5. Compile
+6. Compile
-- javac -d bin src/**/*.java
+- javac -d ..\bin @sources.txt
-6. Run the game
+7. Run the game
+- cd ..
-- java -cp bin main.Main
+- java -cp bin game.Main

 ## How to use the project
 - In the Main menu using your mouse choose the option you want